edufresne/express-api-responder/README.md

 - Paginated data for a list
 - An error for a bad request or other errors
 - No content after a deletion
+- Signing a request with a JWT auth token
 - Catch a server error and return an error message without important knowledge of the system

 ### Setup